Nature Zen Origin - Organic Rice Protein Powder - Natural Velvet

 - High concentration: made with 90% concentrated organic rice protein

-- Sugar-free, low in carbohydrates and suitable for ketogenic diet (protein powders)
+- Sugar-free and suitable for ketogenic diet (protein powders)

 - Balanced amino acid profile